CSCI3100-CUpido/cupido/README.md

   ```bash
   git push origin feature/new-feature
   ```
+  - This command pushes your local feature/new-feature branch to the remote repository.
+If the branch does not exist remotely, it will be created.
+Once pushed, you can create a pull request to merge your changes into the target branch.

 - CI Pipeline Runs Automatically:
   - Commitlint job checks each commit message.
   - Invalid commit messages cause CI jobs to fail.